 Interconnect delay comprises a significant portion of the total delay in both FPGAs and modern CMOS processes.
-In this section, we explore the point-to-point delay of these technologies, and include the effect of congestion on these results.
+In this section we explore the point-to-point delay of these technologies, and include the effect of congestion on these results.

 1) Point-to-Point Routing: In this section, we measure the wire delay of a point-to-point (single fanout) connection.
-In modern CMOS processes, there are multiple layers of interconnect wires, for dense local and faster global connections.
+In modern CMOS processes, there are multiple layers of interconnect wires, for dense local connections and faster global connections.
+On an FPGA, an automated router chooses a combination of faster long wires or more abundant short wires when making a routing connection.